pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 - Martyna Łysakiewicz
 - Rysiek
 - The Think That Through team

+[^frank-water]: **UPDATE 23.03.24**: In the original blogpost, this passage read: "American aid worker stealing (or rather: intentionally not sharing) water with those in need", with my usage of the word _stealing_ expressing very strong moral judgement.
+I see how that could be problematic to a lot of readers, so I welcome you to form an opinion yourself, based on the passages from "The Ministry...":
+> Sometimes people began crying and little crowds surrounded them; elders in distress, little children in distress. (...)
+An old man died; Frank helped some younger men carry the body up to the rooftop patio, where they wrapped the old one in a thin sheet, maybe a sari.
+Much worse came later that night, when they did the same thing for an infant.
+Everyone in every room cried as they carried the little body up to the roof.
+Frank saw the generator was running out of gas and went down to the closet and got the fuel can and refilled it.
+> His water jug was empty.
+The taps had stopped running.
+There were two big water cans in the refrigerator, but he didn’t talk about those.
+He refilled his jug from one of them, in the dark; the water was still a bit cool.
+He went back to work.
+> Four more people died that night.

 [^zarod]: "Imaginaries of Care and Science in Anthropocene Utopian Futurology.
 The Sociology of Science in K. S. Robinson’s The Ministry for the Future", [Studia Socjologiczne](https://www.studiasocjologiczne.pl/) 2/2024, cited as pre-print.